abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** I can complete my purchase

 **Acceptance Criteria:**
-- [ ] Available payment methods display हों
+- [ ] Available payment methods display should be available
-- [ ] Payment method icons/logos show हों
+- [ ] Payment method icons/logos show should be available
-- [ ] Payment method select करने पर form update हो (if needed)
+- [ ] Payment method select to do on form update should be (if needed)
-- [ ] Credit card form properly handle हो (if applicable)
+- [ ] Credit card form properly handle should be (if applicable)
-- [ ] Payment method validation हो
+- [ ] Payment method validation should be implemented

 #### Story 4.6: Order Review
 **As a** shopper